Dummiesman/angel-file-formats/Midnight Club 2/AIB.md

 aiRail rails[numRails]; // from info tag
 ```

+## Tag 0x4104 : Traffic Light
 ## Tag 0x410A : Traffic Light
+Unknown what the difference between these types is

 ```cpp
 Matrix34 matrix; (row major matrix made of of 4 Vector3 components) short unkDataLen;